Programs & Resources

 Apply for the SNAP Program Online Now

-The Prevent Another Litter Program (PAL) is designed to help any pet owner who accidentally found themselves with a litter of kittens or puppies.
+The Prevent Another Litter Program (PAL) is designed to help a pet owner who accidentally found themselves with a litter of kittens or puppies.

 The program is made possible through the generosity of the Florenceville Veterinary Clinic.